-Advise companies on various compliance issues related to sanctions programs administered and enforced by the Office of Foreign Assets Control (OFAC), including US sanctions targeting Iran, Cuba, Russia, the Sectoral Sanctions Identifications List, and Specially Designated Nationals (SDNs).
+- Advise companies on various compliance issues related to sanctions programs administered and enforced by the Office of Foreign Assets Control (OFAC), including US sanctions targeting Iran, Cuba, North Korea, Russia/Crimea, Venezuela, the Sectoral Sanctions Identifications List, and Specially Designated Nationals (SDNs).

-Provide compliance advice to companies with respect to US export controls and trade sanctions, including drafting and submitting license applications and classification requests to OFAC and the Bureau of Industry and Security (BIS), and the Directorate of Defense Trade Controls (DDTC).
+- Provide compliance advice to companies with respect to US export controls and trade sanctions, including drafting and submitting license applications and classification requests to OFAC, the Bureau of Industry and Security (BIS), and the Directorate of Defense Trade Controls (DDTC).

-Counsel clients on submissions to the US Government’s CFIUS with respect to the acquisition of US enterprises by non-US interests, including changes resulting from the Foreign Investment Risk Review Modernization Act (FIRRMA).
+- Counsel clients on submissions to the US Government's CFIUS with respect to the acquisition of US enterprises by non-US interests, including changes resulting from the Foreign Investment Risk Review Modernization Act (FIRRMA).

 - American Bar Association - Member